ADORSYS-GIS/wazuh-server/Agent Enrollment/linux-server.md

 #### 1. Check the Server Status:

-Check the server service status to confirm that the server is running:
+Check the agent service status to confirm that the agent for servers is running:

 ```bash
 sudo systemctl status wazuh-agent